zcrayman/tut-rest/1/README.md

 You've also decided the URI addresses of your resources; the HTTP methods that will be supported for requests to those URIs; and finally the HTTP status codes that you intend to return for the requests.

+We haven't run any code yet.
+That's what we'll do in the next section, when we build some services and tests.

 [Next… Building Your First RESTful Service](../2/)